phenotypic/homebridge-nodemcu-rf/README.md

 # homebridge-nodemcu-rf (WIP)
-#### A simple way to control RF outlets with Siri using homebridge and a NodeMCU
+#### A simple way to control RF outlets with Siri using homebridge and a NodeMCU.

 ## What is it?